How to Spend the Perfect 24 Hours in Orlando: Itinerary for First-Time Visitors

 For space enthusiasts, no Orlando attraction is more fascinating than the Kennedy Space Center.
 At the visitor center, you’ll learn everything you ever wanted to know about NASA’s American space programs.

-Be sure to sneak a peek at the Saturn V rocket, Apollo Lunar Module, and Apollo 14 Command Module.
+Our favorites at the Space Center?
+Sneak a peek at the Saturn V rocket, Apollo Lunar Module, and Apollo 14 Command Module.
 They’re on display in the Apollo/Saturn V Center.

 Charles Hosmer Morse Museum of American Art